fi0/quasar/quasar/dbt/models/schema.md

 {% enddocs %}

 {% docs _fivetran_deleted %}
- marks rows that were deleted in the source table
+Marks rows that were deleted in the source table
 {% enddocs %}

 {% docs _fivetran_synced %}